AbdeslemSmahi/NetflixChecker/README.md

 - [ ] Account Type (Free, Basic, Standard, Premium)

-**DISCLAIMER**: By using this software, you agree that you are responsible for your actions when using it.
+**DISCLAIMER**: By using this software, you agree that you are responsible for your actions.